christopher-besch/homepage/src/articles/03_installing_gentoo/installing_gentoo.md

 I'm used to systemd and wanted to try something non-default so I went with that on my final installation.
 In my experience the handbook makes a good job at explaining what you have to do differently when using systemd.
-The only thing I noticed to be missing was [NTP to synchronize your clock with `sudo timedatectl set-ntp true`](https://wiki.gentoo.org/wiki/Systemd#Time_and_date)—something you realize very quickly when daylight saving starts.
+The only thing I noticed to be missing was [the NTP to synchronize your clock `sudo timedatectl set-ntp true`](https://wiki.gentoo.org/wiki/Systemd#Time_and_date)—something you realize very quickly when daylight saving starts.
-So you should nevertheless read the [systemd article](https://wiki.gentoo.org/wiki/Systemd).
+So you should nevertheless refer to the systemd article.

 <Spacer />